Want to find out what the best Auckland activities are so you can make the most of your stay there? Then read on for the best days out in Auckland!

 The Auckland region is surprising large and encompasses numerous beaches, mountain ranges, farmland, native bush, islands, volcanoes and two harbours.
 Almost 1.5 million people live in the ‘City of Sails’, which is just under a third of the population of New Zealand.

-The biggest population of Pacific Island peoples in the world live in Auckland, as well as a thriving Asian community.
+The biggest population of Pacific Island peoples in the world live in Auckland, as well as thriving Asian communities.
 This cultural diversity has blessed the city with a fantastic, multi-cultural food scene.

-It is consistently ranked as one of the top 20 best cities in the world to live in and if you take some time to really explore the area you will find out why.
+It is consistently ranked as one of the top cities in the world to live in and if you take some time to really explore the area you will find out why.
 There are so many amazing Auckland activities that you won’t get bored, even if you live there.

-I admit that Auckland isn’t my favourite city in the world (that would be Vancouver), but I still think there is so much on offer in New Zealand’s largest City and a lot of the best things to do are free or cheap.
+I admit that Auckland isn’t my favourite city in the world (that would be Vancouver), but I still think there is so much on offer in New Zealand’s largest city, and a lot of the fun things to do in Auckland are free or cheap.